spec-dev/allo/guides/Writing-Live-Objects.md

 ### Additional Event Decorators

-#### `@OnAllEvents()`
+#### `@BeforeAll()`

 Sometimes multiple event handlers end up indexing data in the exact same way, which can lead to duplicate logic.
-To consolidate this shared logic, you can add a new class method decorated with `@OnAllEvents()` that will run _before_ all of your other event handlers — more specifically, it will run before steps 1 and 2 in the [event handler flow](#order-of-operations) diagram above.
+To consolidate this shared logic, you can add a new class method decorated with `@BeforeAll()` that will run _before_ all of your other event handlers — more specifically, it will run before steps 1 and 2 in the [event handler flow](#order-of-operations) diagram above.

 Doing this is completely optional, but can come in handy.
 [Example of a Live Object that does this](../ProgramAccount/spec.ts).